-Around that time things started to change in our area, it was in the mid 1990’s, when the fields that we used to ride in started to turn into neighborhoods, businesses... schools... golf courses...
-(Urban Sprawl) … Also corporate farms bought up a lot of land in some parts of the country, particularly in the midwest.
-It seems now days in some states there is almost no land that isn’t either privately owned or being farmed, The western states and that side of the country still has lots of wide open spaces, but not so much in some of the midwest states… It also became more & more taboo over the years to ride even a short ways down the street to get to riding spots like we had been able to do in the past, you cant do that anymore in most places.
-(Unless your in Philadelphia or Florida apparently, and willing to do it illegally & run from the police) We were not being disrespectful back then, we would ride slowly on the far right side until we got to our riding spots.
+It was around that time things started to change in our area, it was in the mid 1990’s, when the fields that we used to ride in started to turn into neighborhoods, businesses... schools... golf courses...
+(Urban Sprawl) … Also corporate farms bought up a lot of the land in some parts of the country, this was definitely true in the midwest.
+It seems now days in some states there is almost no vacant land that isn’t either privately owned or being farmed.
+The western states and side of the country still has lots of wide open spaces, Deserts etc, but not so much in some of the midwest states… It also became more & more taboo over the years to ride even a short ways down the street to get to riding spots like we had been able to do in the past, you cant get away with that anymore in most places.
+(Unless your in Philadelphia or Florida apparently and willing to do it illegally & run from the police)

-These are just some of the reasons why dirt bike sales in the USA have declined so dramatically from the 70’s, 80’s, 90’s, to now.
-Many people also blame the change from 2 stroke to 4 stroke and I do believe it played a part, however I don't personally think that it's the sole reason for the decline, I used to think that as well but I though so mainly because they were more expensive, but I began to really question that thought when I realized that people were still buying other things that are just as expensive, after some research I Now I believe Its a combination of things.
+I do believe it played a part, however I don't personally think that it's the sole reason for the decline, I used to think that as well but I though so mainly because they were more expensive, but I began to really question that thought after doing some research, I realized that people were still buying other things that are just as expensive,

-Another big change from the 1970’s when they were selling the most dirt bikes ever is that the dirt bikes were much less powerful air cooled bikes, they had less horsepower & they were easy to ride, easy to learn on types of bikes, and the size of the jumps were smaller and the speeds were a lot less, it was less dangerous and people's perception of the danger was different as well.
+Another big change from the 1970’s which is when they were selling the most dirt bikes ever is that the dirt bikes were much less powerful air cooled bikes, they had less horsepower & they were easy to ride, easy to learn on types of bikes, and the size of the jumps were smaller and the speeds were a lot less, it was less dangerous and people's and perception of the danger was different as well.

 Now days it is considered an extreme sport.
 And its true it is a lot more extreme and dangerous.

-But even knowing all of that, I still think there are things we can do to help turn it around.
+But knowing all of that, I still think there are things we can do to help turn it around.

 I believe that by looking back throughout the history of the sport and recognizing what the changes were over the years and fully understanding the effects that each of the changes had on the overall direction of the sport that we can address them one by one and fix a lot of the issues in the sport.

-I believe that we can start a movement
+I believe that we can start a movement thar will.pit an organized focus on helping the sport grow.

 Education: